-Professor Michael Dukakis spearheaded this privately funded fellowship program to provide UCLA Luskin students with first-hand public service experience in government.
+Professor Michael Dukakis spearheaded this internship program to provide UCLA Luskin students with first-hand public service experience in government.
 As power shifts from Washington D.C. to the state and local level, the need for talented public servants has never been greater.
-The Michael S. Dukakis Fellowship Program provides stipends for UCLA Luskin continuing students serving in non-partisan fellowships in government, with a special emphasis on California.
+The Michael S. Dukakis Internship Program provides awards for UCLA Luskin continuing students serving in non-partisan internships in government, with a special emphasis on California.
 Click here for more information.

 Special Note: UCLA Luskin is supporting the US Department of Commerce Office of White House Liaison Internship Program.
 Internship placements with a focus on California government may qualify for a Dukakis Internship award!
 See attached for application information.

 Established in 2001, the Canadian Studies Program at UCLA fosters a better understanding of Canadian society and its relationship with the United States.
 The Edward Hildebrand Program’s ambition is to train a new breed of policy-makers knowledgeable about Canadian society and well-versed in Canada-U.S. relations and affairs.
 Click here for more information.